• Skip to primary navigation

 Browning the pork chunks to make Pork Carnitas

-Add the Liquids.
-Remove the onion and add the milk, water, orange juice, orange zest, herbs, and salt and pepper.
+Add the milk, water, orange juice, orange zest, herbs, and salt and pepper.

 You can also use a slow cooker to make carnitas.
 See the Recipe Notes section.